ThiMinhNGUYEN/Optimizing-Resource-Reallocation-for-Dynamic-Requests-in-NIoT/test/DRL_algorithm/README.txt

 - fnss 0.9.1
 - docplex 2.25.236

-Step 4: Run python file with command line python main.py para1 para2
+Step 4: Run the Python file using the command line: python main.py para1 para2
-where:
+Where:
-- main.py : our python file
+- "main.py" : Our Python file
-- para1: algorithm name including drl, opt
+- "para1"   : The algorithm name, such as 'drl', 'opt'
-- para2 : input folder name containing input files
+- "para2"   : The input folder name containing input files

 For example:
- 1. run RTL algorithm
+ 1. To run the RTL algorithm
   python main.py drl input_files
- 2. run RTA algorithm
+ 2. To run the RTA algorithm
   python main.py opt input_files